 - Tenant turnover

 However, if you invest in our risk-free assets, you don’t need to account for damages and maintenance and are sure of a constant tenant turnover.
 This will increase your ROI and result in more yearly gains.
-You can check out some of our development projects here.
+Our development projects in the social housing sector offer uniquely stable returns due to consistent demand and government backing.
+Social housing investment risks are low due to guaranteed occupancy and structured maintenance.

 Other Considerations When Calculating Property ROI

-When deciding whether to invest in a property, there are other factors to consider beyond the initial ROI calculation.
+When deciding whether housing is a good investment in the UK, you must consider factors beyond the initial ROI calculation.

 Location